Last verified on November 3, 2023

 Failure to Qualify

-If a program director fails to indicate in writing that a resident will have the required training and will have achieved adequate professional qualifications before the examination, documentation of the reason(s) must be submitted, along with evidence that the resident has been appropriately apprised of these deficiencies.
+If a program director fails to indicate in writing that a resident will have the required training and will have achieved adequate professional qualifications before the exam, documentation of the reason(s) must be submitted, along with evidence that the resident has been appropriately apprised of these deficiencies.
 If a program director states that a resident has not successfully completed one or more rotations, that statement must have the signature of two other faculty members from the same program, supporting the claim of unsatisfactory completion.